-Grace is finishing a degree in Geography at UBC specializing in Environment and Sustainability, and has a desire to pursue further education and work in GIS and data mapping/management.
-Born and raised on Vancouver’s North Shore Grace has always harbored a passion for the outdoors, frequently utilizing many of the lower mainland’s parks and nature areas.
-As a student of UBC, Grace has been exposed to Pacific Spirit Park in various ways over the last four years and is excited to be able to take part in the maintenance and nurturing of the unique nature space in the city of Vancouver so that others have the same opportunity for exploration and discovery as her.
+Grace recently graduated with a bachelors degree in Geography at UBC, specializing in Environment and Sustainability, and has a desire to pursue further education and work in GIS and data mapping/management.
+Born and raised on Vancouver’s North Shore she has always harbored a passion for the outdoors, frequently utilizing many of the lower mainland’s parks and nature areas.
+As a student of UBC, she was exposed to Pacific Spirit Park in various ways over the last four years and is excited to be able to take part in maintaining this unique green space for generations to come.

 Director: Bev Ramey

 Bev has a background as a park planner, and has served on multiple non-profit boards in the Vancouver Area, including BC Nature, and the BC Naturalists’ Foundation.
 Her primary interest in Pacific Spirit Regional Park is to encourage more people to enjoy nature, especially where families can experience nature hands-on.
 She is a strong believer in ‘Healthy Parks, Healthy People’, and seeks to ensure that the park remains as natural as possible.
 Additionally, she supports the international Important Bird Areas (IBAs), with Pacific Spirit Regional Park being IBA #BC018, and participates in monthly bird surveys at the nearby UBC Farm and University Golf Course.